valots12/video-activity-recognition/README.md

 ## MoveNet approach

-MoveNet is an ultra fast and accurate model that detects 17 keypoints of a body.
-The model is offered with two variants, known as Lightning and Thunder.
+MoveNet is an ultra fast and accurate model that detects 17 keypoints on a body.
+The model is offered in two variants, known as Lightning and Thunder.
 Lightning is intended for latency-critical applications, while Thunder is intended for applications that require high accuracy.

-MoveNet is a bottom-up estimation model, using heatmaps to accurately localize human keypoints.
+MoveNet is a bottom-up estimation model that uses heatmaps to accurately localize human keypoints.
 The architecture consists of two components: a feature extractor and a set of prediction heads.

-The feature extractor in MoveNet is MobileNetV2 with an attached feature pyramid network (FPN), which allows for a high resolution, semantically rich feature map output.
-There are four prediction heads attached to the feature extractor, responsible for densely predicting a:
+The feature extractor in MoveNet is MobileNetV2 with an attached feature pyramid network (FPN), which allows for a high-resolution, semantically rich feature map output.
+There are four prediction heads attached to the feature extractor, responsible for densely predicting:
 - person center heatmap: predicts the geometric center of person instances;
 - keypoint regression field: predicts full set of keypoints for a person, used for grouping keypoints into instances;
 - person keypoint heatmap: predicts the location of all keypoints, independent of person instances;